-Viome’s Gut Intelligence test does not examine your DNA at all.
-The only data it analyzes is the RNA of the microorganisms living inside of your gut.
+Viome’s Gut Intelligence test does not examine your DNA; instead, it analyzes the RNA of the microorganisms living inside of your gut.
 We shouldn’t say “only”, because there are tens of trillions of microorganisms in there!
-But the important factor here is that this data, while very valuable to you, is not sensitive or identifiable information in the same way as your DNA.
+But the point here is that this data, while very valuable to you, is not sensitive or identifiable information in the same way as your DNA.
 There isn’t something intrinsically “yours” about it, or anything personally identifying.

 Best budget choice

 At this time, we conclude that BIOHM is your best budget choice for microbiome testing.
-While BIOHM’s Gut Test doesn’t test you as comprehensively as Viome, it does test for both fungi and bacteria and does so at lower cost to you.
+While BIOHM’s Gut Test is not as comprehensive as Viome, it does test for both fungi and bacteria and does so at lower cost to you.
 Right now you can save about $40 with BIOHM’s current pricing, even considering the $10 discount that we can help you get at Viome.